nsathya1990/Web-Developer-Test/README.md

 - Assumptions?
 - Decisions?
 - What you used to develop and test?
+    - Extensive use of 'Flexbox' for layout purposes
-(i) I have the 'axios' package to make http requests, fontawesome packages for icons (ii) The orders submitted from the checkout form using POST http request can be viewed here https://apps-web-developer-test-default-rtdb.firebaseio.com/orders.json
+    - The orders submitted from the checkout form are submitted to this endpoint: https://apps-web-developer-test-default-rtdb.firebaseio.com/orders.json using the POST http request
+    - Use of media queries for making the application responsive

 - List of tools to develop and debug the application
     - Visual Studio Code
     - Google Chrome browser

+- Libraries used
+    - The 'react-router-dom' for navigating from one route to another
+    - The 'axios' package to make http requests
+    - Fontawesome packages for icons such as shopping cart, delete and so on
+    - Babel for compilation purpose
+    - Webpack for bundling my resources

+- Time spent
+    - About 3 weeks

 ## What did you think of this test/exercise?
 ### What did you like?
-1.
+1. It was fun and challenging.
+Wiring up Webpack and Babel with React took some time.
+But, I learnt a lot over the course of this test
 2.
 3.